Hope: I recycle as often as possible because I hope the planet can heal and am saddened by the amount of waste we create.

 So, what does that mean for you?

 My primary area of expertise is in food and nutrition.
 I’ve developed an amazing sense of smell that compliments my sense of taste… it’s part of the reason I began making skincare.

 You can find the rest of my story here.

 It took YEARS of meditation, spiritual journey, and exploration for me to understand what my Mission Statement truly meant to me.
 That soul-searching identity that sits behind the words.
 The separate parts of me that wrote each line and the parts of me I call on when I create a new product, nourishing meal, or teach.

 Each of the above parts of my Mission Statement applies to a different aspect of my Service to you.

 Hope is my Lunchbox

 Hope is the wise old woman in me that some people call “witchy.”
-My cooking style is comforting, has a home-cooked feel, and doesn’t follow traditional recipes.
+My cooking style is healthy, comforting, has a home-cooked feel, and doesn’t follow recipes.

 But I honour that woman inside of me and her creativity.
 I honour the way she makes something from nothing.
 I honour her ability to make a healthy meal with little or no added fat, lots of nutrients, spices and ingredients most people are unfamiliar with, and actual flavour without excess salt and sugar tricks.